 Heat Pump conversion: $125

 It depends on your home's location and what type of panels you're installing.
-With the winter months in Georgia being very mild, you have a lengthy window to install your panels, though they won't reach peak performance until summer arrives.
+With the winter months in Georgia being very mild, you have significant leeway to install your panels, though they won't achieve peak performance until summer arrives.

-Yes.
+Absolutely.
 Solar panels exist independently from the power grid in Kennesaw and will continue to generate power even if the grid is having problems.
-Keep in mind, however, that a solar system without a storage system cannot keep you running through a nighttime outage.
+Keep in mind, however, that a solar system won't take you through a nighttime outage if you don't have a storage system.
 Your contractor can discuss some economical options to keep your home's power access reliable through the worst conditions, including battery backups or an emergency generator.